HoubkneghteS/Weltenschaft/README.md

 * English, German, and Spanish support

 ## Roadmap
-* Cities, rivers, and other structures
+* Cities, rivers, and other structures (in progress)
 * Temperature
 * Basic in-browser implementation